zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ### [Step 1] Create an EC2 instance

 [1] Create an EC2 micro instance using Ubuntu and SSH into it.
+Install the Python 3 virtual environment package.

 ```
 sudo apt-get update